 Charitable Registration Number 85713 3078 RR0001

-Jana Leggett (President)
+Jana Leggett (Past President)

 Jana Leggett holds a M.H.Sc. degree in Speech-Language Pathology.
 She has worked for the Toronto District School Board for the last 8 years as a consultant with a special interest in working with students who have difficulties in the areas of higher level language processing, reading and writing.
 Jana’s current role in the school board includes designing and leading professional development sessions for teachers, educational assistants, parents and other professionals, running small intervention groups and co-instructing with teachers across grades and classrooms.
 In partnership with Sherry Raffalovitch, she wrote and piloted a research based, supplemental language and literacy program for grades 1 and 2.
 As a member of the OSLA School Support Services Committee, Jana has also been part of a writing team that partnered with the Ministry of Education’s Special Education Policy and Programs Branch to develop a document regarding oral language development in students from K-3.
 In addition to her clinical work, Jana is an instructor at the University of Toronto’s Speech-Language Pathology department.

 Yatin Dullabh is a qualified Chartered Accoutant and Certified Information Systems Auditor (CISA) with over 12 years of financial audit, IT audit and consulting experience.
 Highly accomplished Auditor Controls Consultant, and Accounting professional with a successful verifiable track record in coporate audit, IT audit, accounting, and business advisory services.
 He is well versed in performing controls gap analysis, and desgining business process adn system improvements.